faraaz-baig/olloor/readme.md

   <h3 align="center">Olloor</h3>

   <p align="center">
-    "a tool that lets you write smart bookmarks in [rust] and then share them across all your browsers..."
+    "a tool that lets you search web using CLI like commands, written in [rust]"
     <br />
     <a href="https://github.com/faraaz-baig/olloor/blob/main/demo.gif">View Demo</a>
   </p>